wordrobe/cli/README.md

 By taking charge of the most common operations concerning *Wordpress* themes development and by providing a well organized development model, it allows you to save time and to produce a better quality code with an eye towards modularity and maintainability.

 ## Installation
-To install and use *Wordrobe*, *[Composer](https://getcomposer.org)* is required.
+In order to install and use *Wordrobe*, *[Composer](https://getcomposer.org)* is required.
 After verifying it's correctly installed, run the following command at the root of your project:

 ```
 composer require wordrobe/cli